Enrique San Pedro: Priesthood

-San Pedro was ordained a priest by Bishop William Brasseur for the Society of Jesus on March 18, 1957.
+San Pedro was ordained a priest by Bishop William Brasseur for the Jesuits on March 18, 1957.
 He continued his studies at the Pontifical Biblical Institute in Rome and received his doctorate in sacred scripture from the University of Innsbruck, Austria.
 He spoke seven languages, wrote two books and some professional articles and book reviews.

-San Pedrothen went to what was then South Vietnam and taught classes at Pius X Pontifical College in Da Lat.
+After finishing his education, the Jesuits sent San Pedro to what was then South Vietnam to teach at the Pius X Pontifical College in Da Lat.
 He also worked at the Student Center of St. Francisco Javier in Huế.
 In March 1975, at the end of the Vietnam War, he was expelled from the country by the new Vietnamese government.

-San Pedro came to the United States in the late 1970s.
-He went to Miami to visit his parents and stayed as assistant pastor at St. Raymond's Parish, teaching classes at Belen Jesuit Preparatory School in Miami periodically from 1977 to 1986.
-He was a visiting professor at St. Vincent de Paul Regional Seminary in Boynton Beach, Florida and at the Jesuit seminary in the Dominican Republic (1976–1977).
-San Pedro requested to his Jesuit superiors to be assigned again as a missionary; they sent him to Suva, Fiji Islands (1978–1980).
+San Pedro came to the United States in the late 1970s.He went to Miami, Florida to visit his parents and stayed as assistant pastor at St. Raymond's Parish in that city.
+He taught classes at Belen Jesuit Preparatory School in Miami periodically from 1977 to 1986.
+He also worked as a visiting professor at St. Vincent de Paul Regional Seminary in Boynton Beach, Florida and at the Jesuit seminary in the Dominican Republic (1976–1977).
+San Pedro in 1978 asked his Jesuit superiors to assign him again as a missionary; they sent him to Suva, Fiji Islands for two years.

 Auxiliary Bishop of Galveston-Houston

-On April 1, 1986, San Pedro was appointed by Pope John Paul II as an auxiliary bishop of the Diocese of Galveston-Houston and titular bishop of Siccesi.
-He was consecrated on June 29, 1986, by then Bishop Joseph Fiorenza.
+On April 1, 1986, San Pedro was appointed by Pope John Paul II as an auxiliary bishop of Galveston-Houston and titular bishop of Siccesi.
+He was consecrated at the Albert Thomas Convention Center in Houston, Texas, on June 29, 1986, by Bishop Joseph Fiorenza.
 His co-consecrators were Archbishop Edward McCarthy and Bishop Agustin Roman.
-San Pedro's motto was taken from II Corinthians, I2, 15: Libentissime impendam et super impendar (Most gladly I will spend myself and be spent for your sakes).
+San Pedro took his motto from II Corinthians, I2, 15: Libentissime impendam et super impendar (Most gladly I will spend myself and be spent for your sakes).

 Coadjutor Bishop and Bishop of Brownsville

-San Pedro was appointed on August 13, 1991, by John Paul II as the coadjutor bishop of the Diocese of Brownsville.
+San Pedro was appointed on August 13, 1991, by John Paul II as coadjutor bishop of the Diocese of Brownsville.
 He was installed as bishop on September 26, 1991.
-On November 30, 1991, San Pedrosucceeded as the fourth bishop of Brownsville.
+On November 30, 1991, San Pedro succeeded as the fourth bishop of Brownsville.

 Death and legacy

-Enrique San Pedro died in Miami on July 17, 1994, at age 68.
+Enrique San Pedro died in Miami on July 17, 1994, at age 68.He is buried at Our Lady of Mercy Cemetery in Miami.

 In Brownsville, Texas, the diocese named its homeless shelter after him, the Bishop Enrique San Pedro Ozanam Center.
 The Bishop San Pedro Spanish Club, a service club in Belen Jesuit Preparatory School in Miami is named after him.
-He is buried at Our Lady of Mercy Cemetery in Miami.